nickrtorres/cecs342-lab/00/fe.md

 ```

 Failure to expand the statement `var x = 42` represents a *syntax error* --
-there aren't *any* rules in our grammar that match this statement.
+that is, there aren't *any* rules in our grammar that match this statement.

 Finally, consider the statement `let x = y`.
 Expanding this statement yields
 the following derivation.